shom-fr/xoa/doc/indepth.cfgm.rst

 commandline:

 * Default values are internally defined in the config specifications.
-* The user optionally alter these value with its configuration file.
+* The user can optionally alter these values with a configuration file.
-* The user optionally alter its own configuration using the commandline options, which are set to None by default.
+* The user can optionally alter the configuration using the commandline options, which are set to None by default.

-In other word, the commandline arguments take precedence over the user configuration, which takes precedence over the default internal configuration.
+In other words, the commandline arguments take precedence over the user configuration, which takes precedence over the default internal configuration.